Years ago, I heard of a high school principal who shared with a room of educators an experience from her personal life.

 And I’m thrilled to finally announce that this project is a second book with Thomas Nelson that releases this fall and will be available everywhere books are sold!

 The book is called Liked: Whose Approval Are You Living For?and the official release date is November 15, 2016.
 Like my first book,

-I have a friend who learned that her daughter had cancer after going to a routine 2-year-old pediatrician visit several years ago.
+I have a friend who learned her daughter had cancer after going to a routine 2-year-old pediatrician visit.
 Her blood work was off, and this led to testing and a diagnosis the next day.
 As you can imagine, they were shocked and very frightened.

 Her daughter is doing fantastic now, and last year we celebrated her five-year remission.
 One thing that’s always stuck with me, however, was a realization my friend had shortly after learning about the cancer.

 Imagine your child at the top of a ski slope.
 They’re about to ski down for their first time, but for now, they’re relishing the view.

 A blanket of snow just fell, so the view is fresh and pure.
 The fluffy white snow is completely blemish-free.
 It’s a wondrous sight, but it’s temporary.
 Because pretty soon, skiers will start sailing down this hill.
 Each one will set tracks in the snow that impact your child’s perspective.

 Whoever skis down first,